zakasmi/GestionBanque-desktop-.cs/ReadMe.txt

-this is a small project about Bank accounts Managment Features of this Projects :
+this is a small Project about Bank accounts Management Features of this Project :
 - Add , edit , delete , Save , bank accounts
 - Navigation buttons ,
 - Connected Mode Model .